 School Board elections can often grow contentious, controversial and in the case of New Jersey this year, uncontested.
 522 school districts will select board candidates today, but most of the seats have just one or none running.

-Major funding for NJTV News provided by Barnabas Health, Horizon Blue Cross Blue Shield of New Jersey,LiveU, PSE&G, New Jersey Education Association, New Jersey Manufacturers Insurance Group, and Star-Ledger/NJ.com.
+Major funding for NJTV News provided by Barnabas Health, Horizon Blue Cross Blue Shield of New Jersey,LiveU, PSE&G, New Jersey Education Association, and New Jersey Manufacturers Insurance Group.

 Additional support for NJTV News is made possible by The Hyde and Watson Foundation, The Rita Allen Foundation, The Geraldine R. Dodge Foundation, The E.J.
 Grassmann Trust, The Healthcare Foundation of New Jersey, The Robert Wood Johnson Foundation, The F.M.
 Kirby Foundation, and The Union Foundation.